 Discussions regarding the construction of the imperial palace in the northern capital resume.

-1417, Dingyou Year
+Dingyou Year (approx. 1417)

 Yongle Reign, 15th Year

 Relying on his merit of having assisted the Prince of Yan in the civil war by opening the city gate of Jinchuan for his troops in the fourth year of the Jianwen reign, Zhu Hui, the Prince of Gu, becomes arrogant and unbridled.
 He appropriates peasants’ farmland, kills innocent people, and plots against the regime.
-Eventually he is demoted to a commoner.
+He is deposed and considered a commoner.
 The emperor orders Chen Gui, the Marquis of Taining, to resume his supervision of the construction in the northern capital and appoints Liu Sheng, the Marquis of Anyuan, and Wang Tong, the Marquis of Chengshan, as aides.

 The construction of the West Palace in the northern capital is completed.

-The emperor moves to the northern capital, and receives an audience at the newly built West Palace.
+The emperor moves to the northern capital and receives an audience at the newly built West Palace.

 Lady Hu is promoted as the principal consort of the imperial grandson-heir.

-1418, Wuxu Year
+Wuxu Year (approx. 1418)

-Ming Dynasty: Yongle Reign, 16th Year
+Yongle Reign, 16th Year

 Yao Guangxiao (Monk Daoyan), the junior preceptor of the heir apparent, dies.

-1420, Gengzi Year
+Gengzi Year (approx. 1420)

-Ming Dynasty: Yongle Reign, 18th Year
+Yongle Reign, 18th Year

-Yang Rong and Jin Youzi, chancellors of the Hanlin Academy, are promoted as grand secretaries of the Hall of Literary Profundity (Wenyuange daxueshi).
+Yang Rong and Jin Youzi, chancellors of the Hanlin Academy, are promoted as grand secretaries of the Hall of Literary Profundity (Wenyuan ge da xueshi).

 The construction of the imperial palace at Beiping is close to completion.
 The emperor sends Xia Yuanji (1366-1430), the auxiliary minister of revenue, to summon the heir apparent to move to Beiping by the end of the twelfth month.
 He also asks the imperial grandson-heir to accompany him.
 The Auxiliary Ministry of Rites receives imperial instruction calling for the northern capital to be designated as the capital of the empire from the beginning of the following year.
-The prefix “auxiliary” is to then no longer be used, and the Six Ministries will be established.
+The prefix auxiliary is to then no longer be used, and the Six Ministries will be established.
 Seals are to be transferred from government offices in the former capital to those in the new capital.
-New seals for the government offices in the southern capital are to be cast with two more characters “Nan Jing” (lit. southern capital) as prefix added on the seal surface.
+New seals for the government offices in the southern capital are to be made with two more characters Nan Jing (lit.
+Southern Capital) as a prefix added to the seal.

 The heir apparent and the imperial grandson-heir arrive in Beiping, in which the construction of the imperial palace is completed with a similar layout as that in Yingtian but on a more magnificent scale.
 The construction project had taken thirteen years to finish since it began in the sixth month of the sixth year of the Yongle reign.
-The emperor awards contributors of the project with grants.
+The emperor awards contributors of the project with financial benefits.
 Among them, Cai Xin, a director of the Ministry of Works, is promoted as the right vice minister.

-1421, Xinchou Year
+Xinchou Year (approx. 1421)

-Ming Dynasty: Yongle Reign, 19th Year
+Yongle Reign, 19th Year

-On the first day, the emperor issues an order to place the spirit tablets of the five late ancestors of the imperial family at the Imperial Ancestral Temple for worship.
-The heir apparent orders the placement of the tablets of gods of Heaven and Earth at the southern border altars just outside the city complex.
+On the first day, the emperor issues an order to place the tablets of the five late ancestors of the imperial family in the Imperial Ancestral Temple.
+The heir apparent orders the placement of the tablets of the gods of heaven and earth at the southern border altar just outside the city complex.
 The imperial grandson-heir orders the placement of tablets for the worship of the gods at the Altar of Land and Grain.
-The Duke of the State of Qian, Mu Cheng, orders the placement of tablets for worshiping the gods of agriculture at the Altar of the God of Agriculture.
+The Duke of the State of Qian, Mu Cheng, orders the placement of tablets for worshiping the god of agriculture at the Altar of the God of Agriculture.

-1422, Renyin Year
+Renyin Year (approx. 1422)

-Ming Dynasty: Yongle Reign, 20th Year
+Yongle Reign, 20th Year

 The Palace of Heavenly Purity (Qianqing gong) is destroyed in a fire.

-1423, Guimao Year
+Guimao Year (approx. 1423)

-Ming Dynasty: Yongle Reign, 21st Year
+Yongle Reign, 21st Year

-The Commander of the Changshan Guard, Meng Xian, plots to poison the emperor, dethrone the heir apparent, and proclaim Zhu Gaosui, the Price of Zhao, as emperor.
+The commander of the Changshan Guard, Meng Xian, plots to poison the emperor, dethrone the heir apparent, and proclaim Zhu Gaosui, the Price of Zhao, as emperor.
 The conspiracy is uncovered.
 Meng Xian and his co-conspirators are executed.
 Zhu Gaosui, however, is spared the death penalty because the heir apparent asks the emperor for mercy.

-1424, Jiachen Year
+Jiachen Year (approx. 1424)

-Ming Dynasty: Yongle Reign, 22nd Year
+Yongle Reign, 22nd Year

 The heir apparent ascends the throne, designating the following year as the first year of the Hongxi reign.
 He promotes Yang Rong as the minister of the Court of Imperial Sacrifices.
 Jin Youzi is promoted as the vice minister of Ministry of Revenue while concurrently serving as grand secretary.
 Yang Shiqi is promoted as left vice minister of the Ministry of Rites while continuing as the grand secretary of the Hall of Splendid Canopy.
 Huang Huai is promoted as the commissioner of the Office of Transmission and grand secretary of the Hall of Martial Valor.

 Lady Zhang, the principal consort of the former heir apparent, who is now the emperor, is designated as the empress.
-Lady Guo, Lady Li, Lady Zhao, and the two others named Lady Wang are designated as the Honored Consort (Guifei), the Worthy Consort, Gracious Consort (Huifei), Pure Consort (Shufei), and Lady of Bright Countenance (Zhaorong), respectively.
-The imperial grandson-heir Zhu Zhanji is designated as the heir apparent, his wife Lady Hu as his principal consort.
+Lady Guo is named the honored consort (Gui fei).
+Lady Li is named Consort Xian (Xian fei, lit.
+“Worthy Consort”).
+Lady Zhao is named Consort Hui (Hui fei, lit.
+“Gracious Consort”).
+Two others, both named Lady Wang, are designated as Consort Shu (Shufei, lit.
+“Pure Consort”) and Lady of Bright Countenance (Zhaorong, or Concubine Zhaorong), respectively.
+The imperial grandson-heir Zhu Zhanji is designated as the heir apparent with his wife, Lady Hu, as his principal consort.
 A group of imperial kinsmen receive their titles as princes and heirs.